jdeinum/blog/frontend/src/posts/clock_synchronization/index.md

 One of the primary problems with QCOs is that their oscillation changes with temperature.
-The crystals themselves are designed to be the most accurate at room temperature (20 degrees celcius).
+The crystals themselves are designed to be the most accurate at room temperature (20 degrees Celsius).
 Deviating from this temperature results in a quadratic decrease in the clock speed: `Δf(T)≈k⋅(T−T0)` where T0 ~ 20 degrees Celsius.